Created: 12-12-2005

 My-HiME is yeah-yeah-funny, meaning, it's full of fan service jokes.
 Meaning, some well-meaning schoolboy is trying to reanimate a girl who almost drowned, and succeeds, and the realizes that he's been lip to lip with a female who, what's more, has boobs (cue close-up of cleavage plus "pwoingg" sound effect) and as if his own, quite unnecessary embarrassment were not enough, some anime bimbette who is his sister or girlfriend or classmate will run up and accusingly scream "hentaaaaaaiiiii!" while I think of painful ways to kill both the screamer and the almost drowned girl who will now come round and add her screams to the noise.
 Doesn't Maburaho have that too?
 Yes, and that's why I consider the sleazy school doctor the funniest part of the show: he parodies the boob-ogling element that's supposed to be the funny part of the show.

 But, back to this almost-drowning case.
 A Very Big Ship is taking a boatload of students, including one strapping sixteenish girl in orange blazer and her sickly younger brother on the one hand, and a sixteenish boy followed around by his self-appointed girlfriend on the other.
 Out of the water is hauled a wild-looking little girl with cropped head and sword almost as big as she is, and which she refuses to let go of.
 The sixteenish duo help reanimate her.
 (Insert: "Hentaaaai!")
 They may regret this as the same girl later has a fight with a gun-toting motorbabe in the ship's hold which results in the ship doing a Titanic and all the passengers - mostly pupils all bound for the same school - scrambling for lifeboats.
 Except the strapping girl in orange who runs back to the cabin to get the medicine for her ailing brother.
 In a quite impressively animated shipwreck scene she survives anyway through the interference with the boy she yelled at earlier and who accidentally gets tangled up with her (Insert: "Hentaaaai!") and they all make it to the boarding school safely.
 To the displeasure of the gun-toting babe who turns up at the school again, less aggressive now, but who had warned miss Hentaaaai! not to go to that school.
 The cropped-haired girl has also come along, making herself at room in miss H's quarters and being quite the wild child; one almost expects her to make a campfire in the living room.
 Why should miss H not have gone to that school and what makes the show more than innuendo-comedy: My-Hime.
 This is a class of people with special powers, and she's one of them.
 Proof?
 While still on the boat, she could see a red star somewhere on the horizon.
 Only the My-Himes ("hime" is Japanese for "princess", for the rest I'm in the dark) can see such phenomena.
 Their purpose (Special Powers always have a Purpose) is probably to battle monsters and, yes, the school grounds are full of those.
 Funny monsters that steal underwear (leading to a comical "underwear trap" and a boy suspected of the act being sent to the school chapel where the clerics, in spite of his protests of innocence, woodenly pray for his soul) but also quite dangerous, impressive, even aesthetically pleasing monsters like the ones that lure the sickly brother out of miss H's reach, forcing her go battle-babe and save him.
 And in-between there's the standard school comedy stuff like clashes with class presidents.
 Two words describe this show: irritating eye-candy.
-Or, if miss H promises to not use the H word in further eps, just eye-candy.
+Or, if miss H promises to not use the H-word in further eps, just eye-candy.

 One word will do to describe Kimi ga Nozomu Eien: CRAP.
 Okay, that's biased by the late hour, lack of sleep and my deep hatred of the Anime Bimbette.
 Several TV shows with a large fan following have had drinking games invented for them - drink one beer when a particular stock joke or predictable event happens again - but there should be a drinking game for anime bimbettes, if only to anaesthetize one's ears against their piercing chitters and view their idiotic behaviour (not to mention bouncing chests and panty shots) through the rose-tinted glasses of pleasant alcoholic stupor.
 Have one beer if the bimbette has a voice that will cut through glass.
 Drink something stronger if she takes the opposite approach, a squeaky, strangled, barely audible whisper that makes one grateful for subtitles.
 Drink whatever's available when she mutters something terribly significant and, on being asked what she said, goes "oh, nothing" (something anime characters are generally very good at!).
 Break into a liquor store and drink yourself silly when bimbettes admit they don't know squat and can't do squat, but will compensate by trying their beeeest and working haaaaard!
 Just insert an alcohol IV in the nearest vein when one bimbette defends another with "She may be a total waste of space and drag the average IQ of humanity way below zero, but she has a Kind Heart!".
 There is no recognizable bimbette in this show, possibly except the noisy waitress who brings customers the wrong order and then gets into a fight with them rather than bringing them what they did order, but there's a general atmosphere of bimbette-ness.
 A girl has two friends, a boy and another girl.
 She introduces the boy to the girl and they fall in love, or rather he acts out a romantic attachment because it's expected of him, and his girlfriend (purple-haired, vaguely Belldandy-ish) is so infantile that I can't blame him for treating her like a kind of princess: buying her prezzies and getting smoochy with her, but not really seeing her as a Significant Other.
 She has an accident and dies.
 In the time that follows, the boy realizes he actually has a crush on the girl who introduced him and who is rather more mature (though still a twit) than the beribboned purple-haired thing, and it's reciprocal.
 Quite some time has passed since the accident, but his and her friends consider him a traitor for cheating on his first girlfriend after her death.
-I suppose he should have entered a convent.
-(1)
+I suppose he should have entered a convent.(1)

 Close to crap was Elfenlied, of which eps 1 to 10 were being shown, and which I gave a shot purely for the title.
 No, I don't know any "elf song", certainly not one in Latin that dwells heavily on the beauty and purity of the lily as long as temptation can be avoided while the camera pans over the naked bodies of crimson-haired girls with brushed-out crotches but very shiny nipples.
-The clue to their nature sticks out from their hair: two tiny stubby horns that give them the name "Diclonius" (probably "dicornius" or, as botanists call it, "bicornis": horned) and are likely a reference to the Christian devil, although they remind me of Lum.
+The clue to their nature sticks out from their hair: two tiny stubby horns that give them the name "Diclonius" (probably "dicornius" or, as botanists call it, "bicornis": double-horned) and are likely a reference to the Christian devil, although they remind me of Lum(2).
 These harmless little stubs are also point of exit for their many ectoplasmic "hands" which can be shields, weapons, anything they want.
 Start of series, after these questionable opening credits: someone wearing nothing but a metal mask walks coolly out of a high security base, killing scores of gun-firing guards and - JOY!! - an anime bimbette that just stumbled into her path.
 She Must Not Escape, for she is a Diclonius, the mutation that will destroy mankind (so?) and replace it.
 As the outer gate opens, one last attempt is made to shoot her in the head.
 The bullet tears off the mask and knocks her out, but doesn't kill her.
 She is found on the beach by two teens, but has lost her memory and can only say "nyu".
 Complications: the girl-teen thinks the boy-teen has a crush on "Nyu" but fortunately sees how stupid that idea is (Nyu is not only amnesiac, but a right baby).
 A homeless girl with a puppy (ran away from sexual abuse by stepfather) becomes a regular guest at their house.
 The puppy is connected with a childhood memory of Nyu, who occasionally remembers she's Lucy and hates all humans: in the orphanage where she was bullied, the bullies beat her newly adopted puppy to death with a vase, she discovered her deadly "hands" and killed them, then she killed some more people and ran away.
 Lucy ended up test subject in a research centre for the elimination of these dangerous Diclonii and ohhh, she's so dangerous because not only does she have a high body count, but in her head, a creature with mummy wrappings on its face urges her to kill all humans so she'll no longer feel alone and rejected.
 Heck, killing all humans (starting with bimbettes) is something I often dream of!
 Another "dangerous" Diclonius: a girl who will undergo any test no matter how painful because of her father-daughter relationship with one of the researchers, who feels guilty about killing his own Diclonius child right after it was born.
 She's sicked on the runaway, who meets her in "Lucy" mode and slashes her arms and legs off.
 The fatherly scientist, told to dispose of her, instead puts her in an escape pod with fake limbs and a huge bag of money (he will get in big trouble for this).
 Another scientist pretends he is Nyu's family to gain custody over her and guess what, he's a Diclonius (not red-haired, bald) and son of the head of the research institute.
 Why I left this series halfway through?
 The bimbettes, the played-out stupidity, the sentimentality ("must.. save.. the puppy...") but above all the moral double standards.
 Obvious minors are mistreated and locked up in a vivisection lab because they are a "dangerous" mutation (look, they even have temptresses in their heads - well, the second mutation I saw, didn't) and the owner of this lab, while urging people to kill their children at the first sign of Diclonism, has provided his own Diclonius offspring with wig and social cover and is as dangerous and as ready to kill, without the mitigating factors of abuse history or tempting voices in his head, as the escaped lab rat he hunts; in fact, he, not even a mutation himself (as far as I can tell) is the actual driving force behind this whole Diclonius takeover scheme.
 Yet he is permitted this megalomania within the context of the series, while every destructive act from the lab-rat girls is turned into "look how important it is to keep these creatures under control!"
 Or maybe the makers of this series are carefully trying to suggest that danger doesn't always come from the mutants?
 In either case, my reaction is HOW STUPID DO YOU THINK I AM?
 I don't need to be educated on the subject of human hypocrisy, so save this crap for the kind of people who still believe in the Communist revolution.
 Good night.
 I'll be sleeping to recharge energy for series that deserve my attention.

 On the morning of a new and brighter day, I felt that Asagiri no Miko was such a series.
 Even if the main character manages, unbelievably enough, to not only crash into but onto a senior boy with her bicycle and her friends defend her against his anger with "yes she did almost send you to hospital, but she has a Kind Heart".
 She is a shinto priestess - "miko" - in training; her older sister who does the training is a fully qualified priestess and, as later eps show, experienced in magical battles.
 The younger sister, attending the kind of school where everyone has to be in a club, starts a shinto club.
 The club is a little low on interest and members until its president becomes acquainted with a boy whose eyes have two different colours.
-Suddenly club membership goes to five, because the head miko's boyfriend is soooo cute - the sight of him talking to the crusty senior almost biked to death in ep 1, immediately triggers shonen ai fantasies in the girls' minds.
+Suddenly club membership goes to five, because the head miko's boyfriend is soooo cute - the sight of him talking to the crusty senior she almost biked to death in ep 1, immediately triggers shonen ai fantasies in the girls' minds.
 She has a more protective than romantic attitude to him, because those differently coloured eyes have a meaning; practically speaking, although we're not allowed to know yet why, he's a monster magnet, and she has to drive off the monsters with her funky priestess techniques.
 Techniques that the other club members will also have to learn, if they are to do anything more than puzzle the monsters by standing around.
 (Although the priestess-in-training also employs non-magical methods - that accidental bicycle attack of hers is put to good use later!)
 Just the first few eps offer almost constant monster-battle (and some scariness when she walks down the corridor with the strange-eyed boy who remarks that this corridor is awfully long; his eye then starts glowing red, as does the corridor, and it's clear they've walked into Monsterspace!) and - what I like about the series - comical dialogue between the members of the club, one of whom is rather an enfant terrible, as they almost accidentally defeat some very strange creatures using exotic weapons and methods like a fan dance or a vortex-inducing plaited ribbon on a stick: that's the closest I can come to describing this standard accessory of shinto priests.
 And little did I know that being trained as a shinto priest chiefly means getting bucketloads of cold water thrown over one's head!

 Shingetsutan Tsukihime, translated as "Lunar Legend", requires (a) a love of gore and (b) more patience than I had when dropping with sleep and desperately seeking funny.
 This show isn't funny.
 The art is "grownup", no big eyes, not even visual comedy.
 The main character, who had been living elsewhere, is ordered to return to his old home when his father dies.
 The new boss around the house is his sister (so mum is dead?) who commands a couple of domestics and instantly imposes a curfew on the young man as part of the house rules.
 (He sees why when he slips out of the house after dark to buy a few hentai comics and is attacked by something.
 Of course the icy sister curls her lip at what she finds in his shopping bag.)
 So why are monsters after him?
 He doesn't have odd-coloured eyes, but he does need special glasses so he won't see lines on everything.
 This is treated as an eyesight defect but is, of course, his style of second sight.
 He kills a woman - it's shown so vaguely and rapidly that I barely noticed it - and later sees her sitting in the park on a bench, enumerating with a smile all the sections he carved her up into.
 Since he butchered her so brutishly (which doesn't explain why she's sitting there in one piece) he owes her one, so she decides he'll be her bodyguard.
 Against what, becomes obvious when in some ghostly house he's attacked by werewolves, zombies, the lot; and when he thinks he can escape them by jumping on the elevator, more are waiting for him when the door slides open.